Beau Webster: Domestic career

 In 2023 he joined Essex for the One-Day Cup and was the team's leading run scorer and wicket-taker in the competition.
 In February 2024, he was named as part of the squad for Gloucestershire ahead of the 2024 domestic season.
 At the conclusion of the 2023–24 Sheffield Shield season, he was named as the player of the series, scoring 938 runs at an average of 58.62 and taking 30 wickets with an average of 29.30.
 He became the second player in the Sheffield Shield after Garfield Sobers to score 900 runs and take 30 wickets in the same season.

 On 25 October 2024, he took his maiden List A five-wicket haul, taking figures of 6/17 in a spell that saw Western Australia lose 8 wickets for just 1 run.

 In January 2025, Webster signed a contract to play three months of the forthcoming English County Championship season for Warwickshire.

 International career

 In November 2024, Webster was called up to the Australian squad ahead of the second Test against India as an injury cover for Mitchell Marsh.
 He made his Test debut against India in the fifth Test at Sydney on 3 January 2025 where he scored the only half century in either of the two teams' first innings.

 In January 2025, Webster was named in Australia's squad for a two-Test series against Sri Lanka.

+In June 2025, Webster was part of Australia's XI for the 2025 World Test Championship final.
+In the first innings, he scored 72 off 92 balls on a difficult batting surface.

 In June 2025, Webster was named in Australia's squad for the tour of West Indies.

+Webster was named in the 2025/26 Ashes squad but was not included in the playing teams for the first four Tests.
+He was called into the XI for the fifth Test in Sydney where he scored an unbeaten 71 in the first innings.